dulakshiimalsha817-source/Mainhtml/README.md

 # 🎯 **Project Overview**

-> **POPKID-MD** is a high-speed, feature-rich WhatsApp bot designed for performance, stability, and ease of use.
-Developed with passion by **popkid**.
+> **SANNU-MD** is a high-speed, feature-rich WhatsApp bot designed for performance, stability, and ease of use.
+Developed with passion by **SANNUXD**.

 ---